RealHiring/fullstack-take-home/README.md

 ```

 You will see a `Login` component requiring a username and email. **You do not need to implement authentication.
 Any fake username and email will work.** This is just to give you access to a user for course signup.

-## Requirements

-- A session's content should be visible only by users who have signed up for the course.

-- A list of users signed up for each course section should be visible.

-- A user should be able to sign up and remove themselves from a course.

-- A section is considered full when there are 5 people in it.
-A user should not be able to sign up for a full section.